Understanding Pug Health Issues: Prevention and Care

 - Traveling with Your Pug: Safety and Comfort Tips for On-the-Go

 Provide daily exercise and mental stimulation through walks, playtime, interactive toys, and training sessions.
-Physical activity and enrichment activities are essential for a healthy Pug.
+Toys such as interactive puzzle toys for small dogs keep your Pug engaged and mentally sharp.

 Professional Guidance and Support